UberDever/skobki/README.md

 ### Lexing process

 The lexing process can be described as informal state-machine:
+0. In general mode:
 1. On EOF => flush
 2. On character
     - If character in delimiters => flush, emit delimiter token
-    - If character in braces and it is open and immediately next character is an escape => switch to directive parsing, then match `|`
+    - If character in braces and it is open and immediately next character is an escape => switch to directive parsing, then match `|`, then switch to general mode
     - If character in braces => flush, emit brace token
-    - If character in escape => skip the current character and append the next character to current token
+    - If character in escape => flush, emit the next character as text token and proceed parsing
     - If character is non of the above => append it to the current token Where `flush` is to emit the current token and clear its contents.

+If escape is encountered in general mode, the next character marked as text token.
+This token must be from the control set.
+If any other character is encountered after escape, an error is issued.
+The escape rules for directives are dictated by the directive itself.

 If directive is encountered and successfully parsed, parser executes an action that is [custom to every directive](#directives) and then switches back to general mode.